 Since 2017, the UN has been undergoing a reform process that aims to strengthen the cooperation, coherence and results-based orientation of the UNDS at the country, regional and global levels in support of the 2030 Agenda.
 As a specialized agency of the UN, the ILO is actively involved in UN reform to ensure that the Decent Work agenda remains integrated in new policy frameworks and that the value of tripartism – working with Governments and workers’ and employers organizations – as well as the role of social partners are highlighted throughout the process.
 These efforts aim to ensure that ILO collaborates with other members of the UN system to ‘deliver as one,’ while also fully valuing the unique and complementary contributions of each member of the UNDS.

-From 2017-2019 the UN contributed nearly US$89.7 million to ILO interventions, making it the third largest contributor of voluntary funding to the ILO for this period.
+From January 2020 to June 2022 the UN contributed more than US$ 101 million to ILO interventions, making it the second largest contributor of voluntary funding to the ILO for this period.

 UN support to ILO actions

 Partnership for Decent Work

 The ILO has formed close partnerships with a range of UN entities to promote decent work and social justice for all women and men.
 Within this framework, ILO projects implemented with the financial support of organizations in the UN system account for around nine per cent of the ILO’s total active development cooperation projects as of April 2021.
 The ILO also plays a key role in range of different Joint UN Programmes and harnesses the potential of UN Multi-Partner Trust Funds to bring decent work to all.

 How the ILO works with the United Nations

 The ILO supports and takes part in United Nations system-wide coherence initiatives to position decent work and employment within the UN.
 In this work, the ILO contributes to UN coordinating mechanisms at all levels.